signalfx/signalfx-agent/docs/development.md

 ## Go Dependencies

-We are using [dep](https://github.com/golang/dep) to manage dependencies.
+We are using [Go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-Vendoring the Kubernetes client-go requires a bit of hacking in the Gopkg.toml depedencies but wasn't too bad to get working, despite the fact that they officially don't recommend using it with dep.

 We commit all of our go dependencies to the git repository.
 This results in a significantly larger repository but makes the agent build more self-contained and consistent.

-If you add another Go package dependency, you should manually add it to the [Gopkg.toml](../Gopkg.toml) and specify a dependency version.
-Then run `dep ensure` and commit the new vendored source to the repository.
-Please make commits to the vendor directory separate from commits to the application code for easier code review.
+If you add another Go package dependency, you can just run `go get
+<package>@<optional_version>`.
+Then run `go mod tidy && go mod vendor` and
+commit the new vendored source to the repository in the same commit that depends on the new dependencies.

 ## Development in Kubernetes (K8s)